Mrthomas20121-Mods/TFC_tinkers/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Describe the bug/crashreport**
-A clear and concise description of what the bug is.
+a description of the bug/crash report

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the bug/crash:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+What should happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Crash report Link**
+post your crash report to pastebin or other sites to help me figure out what is wrong.

 **Version**
- - Minecraft: [e.g. 1.12]
+ - Minecraft: :
- - TinkerFirmaCraft [e.g. 0.0.1]
+ - TinkerFirmaCraft :
- - Forge [e.g. 14.23.5.2847]
+ - Forge :

-**Additional context**
+**Additional mods involved**
-Add any other context about the problem here.
+Add any other mods about the problem here(mod:version).